Humamxtlay/Codeforces-Script/README.md

 PHP

 ## Goal
-This script will open all submission pages for spesific handle in codeforces.com and get all accepted problems and print
+This script will open all submission pages for specific handle in codeforces.com and get all accepted problems and print
  - problem name
  - statement link
  - solution link